Last updated 1st July, 2024

-Want to know how much fitting a patio door will cost?
+Want to know how much patio doors cost?

-In this guide you'll find prices for new patio doors of all types (such as upvc patio doors, double patio doors etc) and sizes making it easy to get an average cost (you're looking at between £900 - £3500) in mind before hiring a door fitter.
+In this guide, you'll find prices for installing a new patio door of any kind (uPVC patio doors, sliding glass patio doors etc.) and size, making it easy to get an average cost (you're looking at between £900 - £3500) in mind before hiring a door fitter.

 When it comes to renovating the rear of your property, patio doors are one of the most popular features in the UK.
 They offer convenient access along with great security, while opening up the room with natural light and garden views.